rstyczynski/wls-tools/README_pnp_vault.md

 How strong is above?
 Strong enough for amateur, and probably not a big issue for professional mathematician doing ciphers for life.
 Good point is that storage keeps rather small amount of data.
 It's designed to keep passwords, maybe private keys.
 Anyway, it's better than keeping in files protected by OS permissions.
 Attacker reaching the host will not be able to use this data in quick way.
 Data copied out of the computer is useless, unless attacker will be smart enough to retrieve seeds, what is quite unexpected for i-node information.
 Lowest privacy level, based on hostname seed seems to be trivial to break, however even with this one attacker will not read all data from secret files w/o knowing key names.

 # How safe is data storage?
 Data is modified during save and delete operations.
-All data modification sections are locked to exclusive access.
+All data modification sections are locked to gain exclusive access.
 Data modification is always done on a copy of data to be moved to actual data once completed.
 Broken work will be rolled back during next start of the save or delete script.

 # Data storage
 All files are stored in ~/etc/secret in file 1, 2, ..., f